Brill-Noether theory for curves of a fixed gonality: Lifting divisors on a generic chain of cycles

 \section{Lifting divisors on a generic chain of cycles}

 By the results of~\cite{tropicalBN,JP14}, the chain of cycles with generic edge lengths may be thought of as a tropical incarnation of a Brill--Noether--Petri general curve.
 Together with specialization and tropical independence, this establishes the classical Brill--Noether and Gieseker--Petri theorems.
 A key combinatorial ingredient in these papers is the classification of special divisors on the generic chain of cycles, due to Cools, Draisma, Payne, and Robeva.
 Subsequent work in this area, including work on the maximal rank conjecture~\cite{JP16A,JP16}, relies on an appropriate lifting theorem for such special divisors~\cite{CJP}.
-In this section, we prove the following.
+In this section, we give a new proof of the following.

 \begin{theorem} Let $\Gamma$ be a chain of $g$ cycles with generic edge lengths.
 That is, the torsion profile of $\Gamma$ is identically zero.
 Let $D \in W^r_d (\Gamma)$ be a vertex avoiding divisor class.
 Then there exists a curve $C$ of genus $g$ and a divisor $\cD \in W^r_d (C)$ such that the tropicalization of $C$ is $\Gamma$ and the tropicalization of $\cD$ is $D$. \end{theorem}